wardog1uk/mikro/Basic Commands.md

 * `NUMBER decimal`
 * `NUMBER @octal`
 * `NUMBER %binary`
+* `NUMBER label`

 ### Description
-Takes a number and displays its value in hexadecimal, decimal, octal, and binary.
+Takes a number, or an assembled label, and displays its value in hexadecimal, decimal, octal, and binary.

 ## TABLE - display a list of assembled labels